Jump-start your career

 The Department of Communication has cultivated top national, local, and international internship sites for our students.
 See these 90 local internship sites or choose your own.

-1. STEP ONE: Check Out These Internship Sites
+2. STEP TWO: Check Out These Internship Sites:

-2. STEP TWO: Customize Your Resume and Cover Letter
+3. STEP THREE: Customize Your Resume and Cover Letter

 When applying, do your best to customize both your cover letter and resume to emphasize which aspects of your own experience, talents and goals align with the specific duties of the internship.
 See the "Job Search" menu in this website for tips on developing your resume and portfolio.